CultivateHQ/cultivateHQ.com/source/posts/2015-10-20-phoenix-elm-6.md

     Decrement -> model - 1
 ```

 Let's assume that our Model is an Int that initializes to 0.
-We have two messages, `Increment` and `Decrement`.
+We have two possible `Msg` types, `Increment` and `Decrement`.
 When the update function is called it is passed a Msg and the current Model.
-It will then pattern match on the given Msg to produce a new Model, either adding 1 or subtracting 1 from the current value of the Model accordingly.
+It will then pattern match on the given Msg's type to find a function to call.
+If the Msg type is `Increment` then a new Model will be produced by adding 1 to the current Model.
+If it is `Decrement` then 1 will be subtracted from the current Model instead.

 From this we can see that the purpose of the `update` function, for now anyway, is to step the Model from one state to the next.